spenc2kw/2016-DE-Hackathon-Norfolk-Open-Data/README.md

-# 2016-DE-Hackathon-Norfolk-Open-Data
+Norfolk-Open-Data
 Links and information to City of Norfolk Open Data for DE Hackathon

 Socrata API data:
-App Tokens can be provided for the Socrata API datasets by request using my email below or sending a message to me on the hackdatahr slack channel.
-A limited number of requests can be made without an app token, but they are subject to much lower throttling limits than request that do include one.
+App Tokens can be provided for the Socrata API datasets by request using my email below or sending a message to me on the codeforva.slack.com #hackforchange channel.
+App Tokens are recommneded to maximize the number of requests returned.

-eEPERMITS - All: This dataset contains all permit related transactions and actions from our new ePERMITS program.
+EPERMITS - All: This dataset contains all permit related transactions and actions from our new ePERMITS program.
 This includes permit open/closded permits and inspections associated with all permit requests as of July 1, 2016.
 This data gets updated once a day.
 CSV files can be downloaded from the files directory as well. https://data.norfolk.gov/api/views/a2dw-8ht5/rows.json Dataset API documentation: https://dev.socrata.com/foundry/data.norfolk.gov/938w-ijmq